alsolera/VideoF2B/docs/source/using.rst

 The most prominent feature of VideoF2B is the drawing, or **tracing**, of a path behind a Control Line aircraft in video.
 These traces help us to visualize the figures that a Stunt pilot performs during a flight.

-There are two general ways in which you can use VideoF2B to produce videos: `Basic`_, and `Augmented Reality`_.
+There are two general ways you can use VideoF2B to produce videos: `Basic`_, and `Augmented Reality`_.

 Basic
 -----